-The last Full Council Elections were held in May 2022, with two wards being contested.
-The casual vacancies during 2020/21 and 2021/22 were filled through Co-option and there was no call to spend against this budget.
+The last Full Council Elections were held in May 22 and the remaining vacancies have been filled through Co-option; there has been no call to spend against this budget.
 Historically until the 2017 Council elections, the Council added any underspend on this budget to Earmarked balances to smooth out the costs that may be incurred if all six wards are contested at the next full Council elections.
 The £28,000 earmarked provision was reviewed in December 2022 and was reduced to £15,000.
 This reserve is being kept under review so that future Election costs can continue to be smoothed out.
 The next full Council elections will be held in May 2027.